nerves-project/nerves/docs/Getting Started.md

 ## Introduction

-Nerves defines an new way to build embedded systems using Elixir.
+Nerves defines a new way to build embedded systems using Elixir.
 It is specifically designed for embedded systems, not desktop or server systems.
 You can think of Nerves as containing three parts: